NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             e.  ***New-ADDCCloneConfigFile***

-        2.  []{#transfer_the .anchor}Server trey-dc-02 hosts all the
-            forest-wide operations master roles.
+        2. Server trey-dc-02 hosts all the forest-wide operations master roles.
 You want to transfer the roles to server trey-dc-04, and are logged in to trey-dc-04 with an account that is a member of the Schema Admins group.
 What commands can you use to transfer the roles?

             a.
 Move-ADDirectoryServerOperationMasterRole -Identity
                 trey-dc-02 -OperationMasterRole